Angel0doom/When-Dawn-Struck-Midnight-Progress/README.md

-⚠️ Major setback, having to redo from scratch due to switching to Java for higher quality and better experiences ⚠️
+⚠️ Major setback, all progress halted from having to redo from scratch due to switching to Java for higher quality and better experiences ⚠️

 Supermassive Blackhole count: 1
 Blackhole count: 3